pankajsondagar123/pankajsondagar123.github.io/README.md

 - Gujarat Technological University (GTU)
 - 7.71 CGPA

-## Total Work Experience (2.5 Years)
+## Total Work Experience (2.7 Years)
-- 👉 Currently working as a **Full Stack Web developer** at **CodeX Lancers, Surat**.
+- 👉 Currently working as a **Senior Full Stack Web developer** at **CodeX Lancers, Surat**.
 My role includes the development of websites using C# and various programming languages, as well as debugging and testing systems.
 - 👉 During my professional career, I have worked on Web Development projects for various ecommerce sites, Admin Panels, and Web APIs.

 <h3>Projects:</h3>